Guy Gardner (character)

-William Darrin “Guy” Gardner, one of the characters known as Green Lantern, is a superhero appearing in American comic books published by DC Comics, usually in books featuring the Green Lantern family of characters, and for a time (late 1980s through mid 1990s) was also a significant member of the Justice League family of characters.
-He usually appears in books featuring the Green Lantern Corps, an intergalactic police force of which he is a member.
-Gardner's original design was based on actor Martin Milner.
+Guy Darrin Gardner, one of the characters known as Green Lantern, is a superhero appearing in American comic books published by DC Comics, usually in association with the Green Lantern Corps, of which he is a member.
+Gardner has also been a member of various incarnations of the Justice League.

-In live-action, Matthew Settle played the character in the television pilot Justice League of America.
+Gardner has been substantially adapted into media outside comics, primarily in association with the Green Lanterns.
+James Arnold Taylor, Diedrich Bader, and Troy Baker have voiced the character in animation.
+Matthew Settle portrayed the character in the television pilot Justice League of America.
+Nathan Fillion portrays Gardner in the DC Universe film Superman, a role he also plays in the second season of the television series Peacemaker and the upcoming television series Lanterns.

 Publication history

-Guy Gardner was created by John Broome and Gil Kane in Green Lantern (vol. 2) #59 (March 1968), although the character was changed significantly in the 1980s by Steve Englehart and Joe Staton who turned him into a jingoistic parody of an ultra-macho "red-blooded American male."
-This latter remains the character's archetype to this date.
-Englehart recounted:
+Guy Gardner was created by John Broome and Gil Kane in Green Lantern (vol. 2) #59 (March 1968), although the character was changed significantly in the 1980s by Steve Englehart and Joe Staton who turned him into a jingoistic parody of an ultra-macho "red-blooded American male".
+This latter version remains the character's archetype to this date.
+When Englehart started writing, John Stewart was the title character.
+Englehart initially wondered what stopped multiple Green Lantern characters from being active at the same time.
+Englehart brought back Hal Jordan and revamped Guy Gardner, who he thought was "a completely useless character".
+When Gardner became popular, Englehart regretted not creating a new character because the creative team received no royalties.

 Staton's design for Guy Gardner was based on the character Major Ronald Merrick from the TV series The Jewel in the Crown, as Staton saw Merrick's entitlement and resentment as a parallel to Guy Gardner.
 Gardner's later blue costume, introduced in the first issue of the character's first ongoing series (cover dated October 1992), was also designed by Staton.
 During this series, retitled Guy Gardner: Warrior with issue #17, Guy Gardner is gradually evolved into a more vulnerable and heroic character; Beau Smith, who wrote the series for most of its run, was concerned that leaving him as an angry jerk would make the character stagnant and one-note.